-Work order and condition monitoring systems provide data to the maintenance organization.
+As one of their principal functions work order and condition monitoring systems provide data to the reliability engineers in a maintenance organization.
 Why collect data?
-To support making the best decisions regarding what maintenance to perform, where, and when.
+To support decisions regarding what maintenance to perform, where, and when.
 An “optimal” decision rule or policy will apply the right maintenance at the right time to the right components in a way to achieve highest long term profitability.
 Maintenance managers and engineers have long believed that within their data lie the secrets to achieving optimal decisions.
 That realization has driven the growth of high technology services and tools to collect, display, manipulate, store, and analyze limitless quantities of data.

 Given that the amount of data available is infinite, the maintenance engineer faces new questions: